 Low-cal.
 Kelp noodles are extremely low in carbs and they are practically calorie-free.
 A serving of kelp noodles has only 6 calories!

 Gluten-free.
-Casseroles, soups and stir-fries are all delicious with kelp noodles and unlike wheat noodles, kelp noodles don’t get gummy and starchy.
+Casseroles, soups, and stir-fries are all delicious with kelp noodles and unlike wheat noodles, kelp noodles don’t get gummy and starchy.
 Finally!
-A way to enjoy noodles without the wheat!
+A way to enjoy noodles without wheat!

 Convenient.
 There’s no cooking required with these guys because kelp noodles can be enjoyed raw.